axiomes/Doctrine-ODM-Zend-Framework-integration/README.markdown

     autoloadernamespaces[] = "Axiomes"
     autoloadernamespaces[] = "Doctrine"
     autoloadernamespaces[] = "Symfony"
+    // you could of course use your own auto-loading strategy

 You can of course setup the mongoDb connection if the default "localhost" config doesn't suit your needs